vfey/biocpr/markdown/README.md

 ### Required Software

 BioCPR requires additional in-house R packages in-order to run.
-The required packages can be obtained from this [link](https://gitlab.utu.fi/dhajam/biocpr).
+The required packages can be obtained from this [link](https://gitlab.utu.fi/dhajam/biocpr/blob/master/packages) or can be installed from github.

 ### Frequently asked questions

-Please refer to the [FAQ](https://gitlab.utu.fi/dhajam/biocpr/blob/master/Markdown/FAQ.md) here.
+Please refer to the [FAQ](https://gitlab.utu.fi/dhajam/biocpr/blob/master/markdown/FAQ.md) here.